Agree with our rating?

 Telemarketing and Outside Agents

 Datalink Bankcard appears to utilize telemarketing and independently contracted sales agents to market its services.
 This “hiring mill” practice is described in two different online Datalink Bankcard reviews from former employees, who outline an unethical sales policy that intentionally misleads customers over the phone.
-According to these Datalink Bankcard complaints, it seems that Datalink representatives (sometimes using the name “Main Street Processing”) are trained to inform merchants that they can save money on their credit card processing because of “the Durbin Amendment,” which is a ploy to get merchants to fax over their current statements for review.
-There is also a Datalink Bankcard review stating that Datalink representatives are encouraged to pose as a merchant’s current processor, a practice known as “slamming.”
-Merchants should be aware that the Durbin Amendment does not require them to switch their providers or change their service, and all business owners should be wary of calls claiming only to be “with Visa” or “your processor.”
+According to these Datalink Bankcard complaints, it seems that Datalink representatives (sometimes using the name “Main Street Processing”) are trained to inform business owners that they can save money on their credit card processing because of “the Durbin Amendment,” which is a ploy to get businesses to fax over their current statements for review.
+There is also a Datalink Bankcard review stating that Datalink representatives are encouraged to pose as a business’ current processor, a practice known as “slamming.”
+Businesses should be aware that the Durbin Amendment does not require them to switch their providers or change their service, and all business owners should be wary of calls claiming only to be “with Visa” or “your processor.”
 This practice by Datalink does not compare favorably to our list of best credit card processors.

 Although there are only a handful of these specific claims from former employees, they are corroborated by a moderate number of publicly available Datalink Bankcard reviews that accuse the company’s sales agents of misrepresenting contract terms or failing to disclose the complete costs associated with its service.
 To its credit, Datalink does not appear to engage in deceptive advertising strategies in its official materials, but the detailed complaints about misleading sales practices raise enough concerns at this time to lower the company’s rating to a “D.” If you suspect you are being charged undisclosed Datalink Bankcard fees, we recommend seeking an independent statement audit to find and eliminate hidden charges.